pablodecm/paper-inferno/paper/paper.md

 and variability of the resulting model.
 All inference-aware were trained with SGD using mini-batches of 1024 observations, each half subsampled from each mixture component, and a learning rate
 $\gamma=0.0001$.
+The models based on cross-entropy were trained during 100 epochs using a mini-batch size of 256 and a fixed learning rate of $\gamma=0.01$.
 In [@Fig:profile_likelihood], the Asimov profile likelihood is obtained for each model to estimate the expected uncertainty if trained model are used for subsequent inference on the value of $\nu$.
 The width of the profile likelihood of the inference-aware can be compared with that obtained by uniformly binning the output of classification-based models in 10 bins.
-The models based on cross-entropy were trained during 100 epochs using a mini-batch size of 256 and a fixed learning rate of $\gamma=0.01$.

 # Conclusions

+Classification-based summary statistics often suffer from the need of specifying a fixed model of the data, thus neglecting the effect of nuisance parameters in the learning process.
+The effect of nuisance parameters is only considered downstream of the learning phase, resulting in sub-optimal inference on the parameters of interest.

-We have described a new approach for building non-linear summary statistics for likelihood-free inference that directly minimise the expected variance of the parameters of interest.
+In this work we have described a new approach for building non-linear summary statistics for likelihood-free inference that directly minimise the expected variance of the parameters of interest.
+In this first version of the article we show the results of this strategy on a very simple toy problem, allowing to focus on the technical aspects of the procedure.
+A later version will include a discussion of examples more similar to the use cases of parameter estimation in High Energy Physics analyses, which the proposed technique is targeting.

 ## Acknowledgments {.unnumbered}

-Pablo de Castro would like to thank Daniel Whiteson, Peter Sadowski and the other members of their ML for HEP meeting at UCI for the initial feedback and support of the idea presented in this paper, and Edward Goul for his interest when the project was in early stages.
+Pablo de Castro would like to thank Daniel Whiteson, Peter Sadowski and the attendants of their ML for HEP meeting at UCI for the initial feedback and support of the idea presented in this paper, and Edward Goul for his interest when the project was in early stages.
 The authors would also like to acknowledge Gilles Louppe and Joeri Hermans for some useful discussions